oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_TextGeneration_with_LSTM/README.md

 > environment by sourcing  the `setvars` script in the root of your oneAPI installation.
 >
 > Linux*:
-> - For system wide installations: `. /opt/intel/oneapi/setvars.sh`
+> - For system wide installations: `. /opt/intel/oneapi/intelpython/bin/activate`
-> - For private installations: ` . ~/intel/oneapi/setvars.sh`
+> - For private installations: `source $HOME/intel/oneapi/intelpython/bin/activate`
 > - For non-POSIX shells, like csh, use the following command: `bash -c 'source <install-dir>/setvars.sh ; exec csh'`
 >
 > For more information on configuring environment variables, see *[Use the setvars Script with Linux* or macOS*](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html)*.